Understanding HTTP Methods

 • The DELETE method requests the removal of a resource from the server.

-• It is also idempotent, meaning repeating the request will not change the outcome after the resource is deleted.
+• It is idempotent, meaning repeating the request will not change the outcome after the resource is deleted.

 Characteristics: